Serving Portland OR | Clackamas County

 The best time to get your septic tank pumped is in the late spring or early autumn.
 During these times of year, the ground is soft from rainfall or snowmelt.
 Not only will excavation be easier, but emptying the tank can also help with drainage.
 Though summer can also be a good time to pump your septic tank, snow and frost during the winter can pose a big challenge.

-Most homes should pump their septic tanks at least once every 3 years.
-That said, there are a few other factors that can impact how often your septic tank needs to be pumped:
+Most homes should pump their septic tanks aroud once every 3 years.
+But there are a few other factors that can impact how often your septic tank needs to be pumped:

 - Number of people in the household: The more people in your household, the more wastewater you produce.
 Larger households will need to pump their system more frequently.